 Few would deny the fundamental importance of practices in music, and this without even having to pin down what we actually mean by the term.
 The notion of practice appears to be at once self-explanatory and unexplained.
-And if we subscribe to a traditional view and simply define practice as the opposite of theory, the following critical questions seem inevitable: if theory is the condition for science, how can its opposite, practice, gain scientific value without merging it into a new form of theory?
+And if we subscribe to a traditional view and simply define practice as the opposite of theory,1)As found in Heinrich Schmidt’s much used Philosophisches Wörterbuch, 1951, where practice is simply defined as the ‘Gegensatz’ (opposite) to theory. the following critical questions seem inevitable: if theory is the condition for science, how can its opposite, practice, gain scientific value without merging it into a new form of theory?
 Must we not conclude that practice, important as it may be, falls in the blind zone, unfit for research, and becomes that of which we cannot speak?
 Admittedly, musicology is largely mute on the subject: practice has fallen outside its theories and categories.

 But musicology has not been alone in its general neglect of practice.
 The shadowy existence of practice in scholarship is due not only to oversimplified definitions (cf. practice as the opposite of theory), but also to the way scientific disciplines are organized.
-Pierre Bourdieu’s statement that ‘[of] all the oppositions that artificially divide social science, the most fundamental, and the most ruinous, is the one that is set up between subjectivism and objectivism’, could be usefully applied to music as a field of professional engagement — torn between system and sensibility, schemas and skills, facts and feelings (Bourdieu, 1990: 25).
-Historically, an important ambition for musicology was objectivity; for many of its ‘ancestors and advocates’ in the nineteenth century, the model was the natural sciences.
+Pierre Bourdieu’s statement that ‘[of] all the oppositions that artificially divide social science, the most fundamental, and the most ruinous, is the one that is set up between subjectivism and objectivism’, could be usefully applied to music as a field of professional engagement — torn between system and sensibility, schemas and skills, facts and feelings (Bourdieu, 1990: 25).2)‘Divided ruinously between objectivism and subjectivism’, social science is, according to Bourdieu, given a third path by a theory of practice.
+Research in music could equally profit from this same third path.
+The point is that practice must defy any stiff division between the subjective and the objective.
+Historically, an important ambition for musicology was objectivity; for many of its ‘ancestors and advocates’ in the nineteenth century, the model was the natural sciences.3)Characteristically, in the nineteenth century, historians and theoreticians such as François Joseph Fétis and Hugo Riemann, as well as the famous critic and ‘aesthetician’ Eduard Hanslick, were explicit in their preferences for the natural sciences as a model for musicology.
+This tendency towards objectivism and positivism laid the founding principles for the institutionalisation of musicology, which explains Joseph Kerman’s observation that ‘Musicology is perceived as dealing essentially with the factual, the documentary, the verifiable, the analysable, the positivistic.
+Musicologists are respected for the facts they know about music.
+They are not admired for their insight into music as aesthetic experience’, or, we might add, music as practice (Kerman, 1982: 12).
 The art and competence of a good practitioner — regarded as something highly individual or inspired by genius — were not included in the scope of musicology.
 And indeed, if practices were simply subjective and transient, they would hardly be a suitable topic for any research that seeks knowledge about them.
 On the other hand, if practices satisfied the categories and methods of musicology, practice studies would have become a dominant branch long ago.
 As it is, the conclusion must be that in order to make practice researchable, we need to look beyond the rigid divide between subjectivism and objectivism, and beyond the simplistic and dialectic opposition between theory and practice.
 This does not mean that objectivity and rationality have no place in practice studies.
 The objectivism that we criticize here is the automatic use of a standard set of scientific tools, which, without being questioned, serve as guarantees of truth and correct method.

 Still, paradoxical as it may seem, the greatest threat to practice as a field of study is the lack of theory.
 To define and theorize practice is to create research potential.
 But since practice is inscribed in the concrete — in ‘real-world issues’ — there are good reasons to assume that different disciplines will have to develop differing theories and definitions, depending on the nature of the particular practice and the expectations held by those who pursue the research.
 For this reason, we need to unveil some of the terms and expectations with which we meet the research on musical practices.